-So many things have been written on Bitcoin by many eloquent writers, PHD’s, other supporters, economic forecasters, critics and people who have so much more knowledge in this field, than I can attest to, or hope to have.
+Many things have been written on Bitcoin by many eloquent writers, PhD’s, other supporters, economic forecasters, critics and people who have so much more knowledge in this field, than I can attest to, or hope to have.

 So, what can I say that hasn’t already been said, or printed?
 Furthermore, why should I even think that I could or should add my 2 Satoshi’s to the seemingly unlimited litany of articles already published?
 I do not have a very simple answer to this question.
 But here is my story.